Chevron moves closer to Romania shale gas exploration

 “We are talking about exploration, not exploitation, and we are in the first phase of assessing an environment permit”, for one of the three wells, the ministry said.

-The U.S. Energy Information Administration (EIA) estimates that Romania and neighboring Bulgaria and Hungary could have 538 billion cubic meters of shale gas between them, slightly more than Europe’s annual consumption and enough to cover Romania’s for almost 40 years.
+The U.S. Energy Information Administration (EIA) estimates that Romania and neighbouring Bulgaria and Hungary could have 538 billion cubic metres of shale gas between them, slightly more than Europe’s annual consumption and enough to cover Romania’s for almost 40 years.

 Anti-shale gas activists protested last year in Romania, however, asking the government to annul Chevron’s exploration rights on environmental concerns and keep a moratorium on exploration enforced by the ruling leftist government.